 - The role of the Authority: - Elected Members have participated in the annual review of the Authority's Corporate Governance arrangements; - The Chair of the Authority, the Chief Fire Officer and the Finance Officer have overseen the review and signed the Annual Governance Statement. - The role of the Strategic Management Team: - The findings of the Annual Governance Review have been reported to the Strategic Management Team for their consideration and approval of the Annual Governance Statement. - The role of the Governance Committee: - The findings of the Annual Governance Review have been reported to the Governance Committee.
-Under their Terms of Reference the Governance Committee has satisfied themselves that the authority's assurance statements, including the Annual Governance Statement, properly reflect the risk environment and any actions required to improve it.

-- There is a system of scrutiny which allows the Governance Committee and the Performance and Review Committee to: - review decisions made or actions taken in connection with the discharge of any of the Authority's functions; - make reports and recommendations to the full Authority or the Strategic Management Team in connection with the discharge of any functions; - consider any matter affecting the delivery of service; and - exercise the right to call-in, for reconsideration, decisions made but not yet implemented. - The role of the Authority's Governance Committee also includes the following: - promoting and maintaining high standards of conduct by Members, co-opted members and Officers; - monitoring the operation of the Members' Code of Conduct; - monitoring the operation of the Authority's Anti-Fraud and Corruption Policy so far as it relates to the actions of Members of the Authority: - considering reports and complaints relating to the conduct of Members of the Authority; - supporting the Monitoring Officer in his role.
+Under their Terms of Reference the Governance Committee has satisfied themselves that the authority's assurance statements, including the Annual Governance Statement, properly reflect the risk environment and any actions required to improve it. - There is a system of scrutiny which allows the HR Committee, Governance Committee and the Policy and Performance Committee to: - review decisions made or actions taken in connection with the discharge of any of the Authority's functions; - make reports and recommendations to the full Authority or the Strategic Management Team in connection with the discharge of any functions; and - consider any matter affecting the delivery of service. - A Standards Committee is also in place in accordance with the Localism Act 2011.
+The role of this Committee also includes the following: - to promote and maintain high standards of conduct by the members of the Authority; - to assist the members of the Authority to observe the Members' Code of Conduct; - to advise the Authority on the adoption or revision of the Members' Code of Conduct: - to monitor the operation of the Members' Code of Conduct; to advise, train or arrange to train members of the Authority on matters relating to the Members' Code of Conduct; to grant dispensations to members from requirements relating to interests set out in the Members' Code of Conduct so far as not delegated to the Monitoring Officer; - to deal with written allegations that a member of the Authority (or former member) has failed, or may have failed, to comply with the Members' Code of Conduct. to adopt and amend procedures to be followed for investigations and local determination of complaints; - to consider reports of the Monitoring Officer and of the Local Government Ombudsman where they concern the conduct of members of the Authority; - to support the Monitoring Officer in his / her role.